BrandNewCongress/DEPRECATED-website/src/static/site/abteam.md

 <a name="timeline"></a>
 <h2>What's the timeline?
 And how is this actually going to work?</h2>
-<p class="lead">Trying to replace virtually everyone in Congress in one fell swoop may sound like a daunting project, but we believe there's now a way to do this by running a single unified campaign that all of America can get excited about and participate in.</p>
+<p>Trying to replace virtually everyone in Congress in one fell swoop may sound like a daunting project, but we believe there's now a way to do this by running a single unified campaign that all of America can get excited about and participate in.</p>
 <div class="row">
 	<div class="col-lg-3 col-md-3 col-sm-3 col-xs-12">
 		<h3 class="text-right">&#10003; April 2016</h3>